mendix/UnitTesting/README.md

 - Download the latest Community Commons module in your project
 - Map the module role 'TestRunner' to the applicable user roles in your application
 - Add the 'UnitTestOverview' microflow to your navigation structure
-- Add the 'Startup' flow to your models startup sequence
+- [Optional for remote unit test run API] Add the 'Startup' flow to your models startup sequence
+- [Optional for remote unit test run API] Set the constants `UnitTesting.RemoteApiEnabled` to `true` and provide a password to `UnitTesting.RemoteApiPassword`
+- [Optional for remote unit test run API] When hosting in a cloud node or on premise; open a request handler on the `unittests/` path

 ## Usage